Lectures: MW, 2:30 - 3:45, 308 Stanger.

 Groups: All assignments, quizzes and the project will be done in groups of three people who will work together the whole semester.
 Everyone in each group gets the same credit.
 The idea is to promote discussion and experimentation in problem solving.
 You should immediately organize yourselves into groups.
 If you cannot find a group yourself, I will find one for you.

-Assignments and Quizzes: Homework assignments will be daily.
+Assignments and Quizzes: Homework assignments will be weekly.
 There will also be a number of in-class quizzes/assignments.
 Together these are worth 30% of your grade.

 Resources and Lecture Notes:

 All the programs we do in class are available in a shared

 folder contains other useful things you can download.
 To

 It runs on both PCs and Macs.
 Stonehill has a $20 discount